Students for Fair Admissions v. Harvard: Support

 Then-former President Donald Trump said at the time, "This is a great day for America.
 People with extraordinary ability and everything else necessary for success, including future greatness for our country, are finally being rewarded.
 This is the ruling everyone was waiting and hoping for."
 Former vice president Mike Pence said, "There is no place for discrimination based on race in the United States, and I am pleased that the Supreme Court has put an end to this egregious violation of civil and constitutional rights in admissions processes, which only served to perpetuate racism."

+The U.S. Department of Justice wrote that Harvard must provide school admission documents for federal review and adhere to the Court's decision: "Providing requested data is a basic expectation of any credible compliance process, and refusal to cooperate creates concerns about university practices.
+If Harvard has stopped discriminating, it should happily share the data necessary to prove it."

+Harvard continues to fight the Trump administration over disclosing students' personal information.
+Trump wrote, "We are now seeking One Billion Dollars in damages, and want nothing further to do, into the future, with Harvard University".

 Florida Governor and 2024 presidential candidate Ron DeSantis said, "College admissions should be based on merit and applicants should not be judged on their race or ethnicity.
 The Supreme Court has correctly upheld the Constitution and ended discrimination by colleges and universities."
-2024 presidential candidate Vivek Ramaswamy wrote on social media that "affirmative action is a badly failed experiment: time to put a nail in the coffin & restore colorblind meritocracy."
+2024 presidential candidate Vivek Ramaswamy wrote, "affirmative action is a badly failed experiment: time to put a nail in the coffin & restore colorblind meritocracy."

 Republican Senators Mitch McConnell, Tom Cotton, Tim Scott, and Marsha Blackburn each voiced their support for the decision.